 Last week I was lucky enough to go to London, England for the first time.
 Experiencing a decent amount of culture shock, I was able to observe the London food market.
-In my opinion here are some differences that America should take note of for an overall health centered landscape.
+In my opinion, there are some differences that America should take note of for an overall health-centered landscape.

-Great Water Quality: In London the only drink you can get free refills on is tap water.
+In London, the only drink you can get free refills on is tap water.
 That being said, the water is of fantastic quality.
 It tasted fresh compared to our constantly changing water quality.
 The quality seems pretty stable in London.

 England is a member of the European Network of GMO-Free Regions.
 When I was in London I did not have to worry that I was unintentionally eating poison once.
 Nice!
 Less sugar is used; and yet, dessert is a major part of the London cultural experience.
 I love dessert!
 What I found out after a few days in London was that sugar isn’t the main highlight of dessert.
 The sugar is there but not as much, therefore, there is less sweetness in their desserts.
 They focus much more on trying to highlight the natural flavors in the dish.

 This goes farther than desserts.
 Much of what you buy in the supermarkets will contain less sugar than their American counterpart.
 Different Ingredients: If you pay attention to the labels you will find that food in England doesn’t contain near the amount of chemicals that American food contains.
 You will have the same food that you have in America but it will taste much better!

 It was different to see a country which put the health of its people as a priority.
 When you think about it you find that most of the things we have been told about the need to have GMOs and chemicals in our food aren’t true at all.
 England has proven that you can have better quality food items with fewer or no chemicals.
 America could take a few notes from England on widespread healthy living.